actualbudget/docs/docs/tour/accounts.md

 If you are filtering for the same things over and over, you can save your filter by clicking on the _Unsaved filter_ dropdown on the right side in the header.

+Consult [filtering transactions](/docs/reports-filters/filters) in the manual for more information.

 ![](/static/img/a-tour-of-actual/tour-account-register-filter.png)